eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 		* "It aims to provide a "Scalable, Portable and Distributed Gradient Boosting (GBM, GBRT, GBDT) Library".
 It runs on a single machine, as well as the distributed processing frameworks Apache Hadoop, Apache Spark, Apache Flink, and Dask.
 		* "XGBoost is an optimized distributed gradient boosting library designed to be highly efficient, flexible and portable.
 It implements machine learning algorithms under the Gradient Boosting framework.
 XGBoost provides a parallel tree boosting (also known as GBDT, GBM) that solve many data science problems in a fast and accurate way.
 The same code runs on major distributed environment (Hadoop, SGE, MPI) and can solve problems beyond billions of examples."
 		* XGBoost is an optimized distributed gradient boosting library designed to be highly efficient, flexible and portable.
 It implements machine learning algorithms under the Gradient Boosting framework.
 XGBoost provides a parallel tree boosting (also known as GBDT, GBM) that solve many data science problems in a fast and accurate way.
 The same code runs on major distributed environment (Hadoop, SGE, MPI) and can solve problems beyond billions of examples.
++ skill set for ***Deep Learning Research Scientist at DeepScale***:
+	- DeepScale was founded by the deep learning researchers from UC Berkeley who created SqueezeNet.
+DeepScale is developing perception systems that enable automated vehicles to interpret their environment in real-time using low-cost hardware.
+	- A PhD in electrical engineering, computer engineering, or computer science.
+	- A track record of advancing the state-of-the-art in an application of deep learning (ideally a computer vision or imaging application ... but if you did speech-recognition or text-analysis, that's pretty good too)
+	- Published papers that either (a) are in top peer-reviewed conferences such as ***CVPR, NIPS, ECCV, ICCV, or ICML*** ... or ... (b) a ***significant (>100) number of citations on one of your deep learning research publications***
+	- ***The ability to design, implement, train and test models in one or more of the leading deep learning frameworks like PyTorch or TensorFlow.***
++ Help the current effort of the AI research community, and contribute to cutting edge research in machine intelligence, starting from areas including:
+	- Deep Learning
+	- Generative Models
+	- Reinforcement Learning
+	- Evolutionary Computing
+	- Sequence Modelling
+	- Large-Scale Distributed Optimization
+	- Low-Precision Numerical Formats
 + skill set:
 	- As part of the Advanced Product Development team, immediate responsibilities include:
 		* Exploration and development of machine learning algorithms for spatiotemporal analysis, including multiclass classification, clustering, temporal segmentation, sequence labeling, and spatial segmentation.